 The results of our individual businesses, which we report on a continuing operations basis, reflect the manner in which management evaluates performance and makes decisions about funding our operations and allocating resources.
-Our business segment results are intended to reflect each segment as if it were a stand-alone business.
+Our business segment results are intended to reflect each segment as if it were a standalone business.
 We use an internal management and reporting process to derive our business segment results.
-Our internal management and reporting process to derive our business segment results.
-Our internal management and reporting process to derive our business segment results.
 Our internal management and reporting process employs various allocation methodologies, including funds transfer pricing, to assign certain managed balance sheet assets, deposits and other liabilities and their related revenue and expenses directly or indirectly attributable to each business segment.

-We refer to the business segment results derived from our internal management accounting and reporting process as our "managed" presentation, which differs in some cases from our reported results prepared based on U.S. GAAP.
+We refer to the business segment results derived from our internal management accounting and reporting process as our "managed" presentation, which differs in some cases from our reported results prepared based on

+U.S. GAAP.
 There is no comprehensive, authoritative body of guidance for management accounting equivalent to U.S. GAAP; therefore, the managed basis presentation of our business segment results may not be comparable to similar information provided by other financial service companies.
 In addition, our individual business segment results should not be used as a substitute for comparable results determined in accordance with U.S. GAAP.
 We provide additional information on our business segments, including the basis of presentation, business segment reporting methodologies, and a reconciliation of our total business segment results to our reported consolidated results in "Note 20-Business Segments."